Aluminum Fishing Oxygen Regulator Failure, Galvanic Corrosion

 GOOGLE “DIFFERENCE BETWEEN ELECTROLYSIS AND GALVANIC CORROSION” – https://www.boataccessoriesaustralia.com.au/blog/our-blog/difference-between-electrolysis-and-galvanic-corro/

-High-pressure oxygen regulators with aluminum alloy bodies are commonly advertised and sold on the internet to fishermen as components for fishing oxygen-injection livewell systems to keep bait fish, shrimp and tournament fish alive in livewells.
-Some oxygen systems are capable of “supercharging live bait” some oxygen systems cannot/will not “supercharge live bait.”
-Aluminum oxygen regulators are advertised and sold at bait and tackle shops, Cabela’s Sporting Goods, Walmart, Amazon, on the internet and other big box store outlets as “Commercial Grade Oxygen Regulators” fishing oxygen system regulators “Designed for use in a marine environment.”
+These regulators are commonly advertised and sold on the internet to fishermen as components for fishing oxygen-injection livewell systems for transporting live bait fish, shrimp and tournament fish in livewells.
+These regulators are advertised and sold at bait and tackle shops, Cabela’s Sporting Goods, Walmart, Amazon, on the internet and other big box store outlets as “Commercial Grade Oxygen Regulators” fishing oxygen system regulators “Designed for use in a marine environment.”
 This is “fake advertisement” that is FALSE AND DECEPTIVE.

-Fact – Many bait shops and internet stores sell click-style aluminum body oxygen regulators.
-Most of these O2 regulators are made in China and are Not “Designed for use in a marine environments” nor are they classified as “Commercial Grade Oxygen Regulators” contrary to popular internet advertisements, infomercials, salesman talk and fishermen bro-science beliefs.
-Aluminum oxygen regulators are very prone to mechanical malfunction and failure specifically caused by Galvanic Corrosion – https://en.wikipedia.org/wiki/Galvanic_corrosion
+Fact – These regulators are Not “Designed for use in a Marine Environments” nor are they classified as “Commercial Grade Oxygen Regulators” contrary to popular internet advertisements, infomercials, salesman talk and fishermen bro-science beliefs. https://en.wikipedia.org/wiki/Galvanic_corrosion

 What is Galvanic Corrosion? – Understanding the Metallurgy Science https://en.wikipedia.org/wiki/Galvanic_corrosion